-Do you know why network meta-analyses (NMA) important?
+Do you know why network meta-analyses (NMA) are important?

 Do you wonder what steps are included in NMAs?

-Network meta-analysis is a very important field, especially for multiple treatment options where a direct comparison is impossible without using this systematic review and analysis.
+Network meta-analysis is a critical field, especially for multiple treatment options where a direct comparison is impossible without this systematic review and analysis.

 In today’s episode, I discuss with Georgia the following: